Share the Gospel through Romans 6:23

 How to draw & illustrate One-Verse Evangelism

-Wage is a payment from someone in return for a service rendered.
+A wage is a payment from someone in return for a service rendered.
 Write and circle this word and ask, “How would you feel if your boss refused to pay you the wages that were due to you?”

-Draw a circle around “sin,” asking the person what he/she thinks with this word.
-Sin is more of an “attitude” than “action” because sin begins with temptation that firsts manifest itself one’s mind (James 1:15).
+Draw a circle around “sin,” asking the person what he/she thinks about this word.
+Sin is more of an “attitude” than “action” because sin begins with temptation that firsts manifest itself in one’s mind (James 1:15).

 Circle this word and ask what thoughts come to mind.
 Explain that death in the Bible always means some kind of separation.

 We are separated from all that is good because God is the only source of all good.
 The absence of God’s presence is hell.
 Is there anything worse than being separated from God?

 This is the most important word of all because it offers hope.
 While circling this word, mention that it is important because it means that a sharp contrast in thought is coming.
 What we have just looked at is bad news; what follows is good news

 Draw a circle around this word.
 Ask, “If wages are what a person earns, then what is a gift?”
 Remind your friend that someone must purchase every gift.
 Ask the following:

 Gifts are free; they don’t have to be earned; they represent love and/or appreciation.
 Some people try to earn God’s favor by doing good deeds for God.
 But it’s impossible to earn what’s already been bought.

 7. Eternal Life

 Circle these two words next, and then ask, “How would you define these words?”
 Contrast one side of the cliff, death, with the other side, eternal life.
-Ask, “What is the opposite of separation from God?”
+Ask the following: